heclak/community-a4e-c/README.md

 }
 ```

-Once you have completed these edits, save the mission file, and re-create a new *.zip* (carefully maintaining proper folder structure, *of course*), then rename the *.zip* file with a *.miz* file extension instead.
+Once you have completed the edit, save the *mission* file, and re-create a new *.zip* (carefully maintaining proper folder structure, *of course*).
+Rename your modified mission *.zip* back to a DCS *.miz* file extension instead.

 Finally, test your altered mission by yourself or with a friend to ensure it loads properly, and that clients are able to load into the mission or server without the A4-E-C installed.
-In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module will  not be able to take control of the module, just as if they did not own an official DCS module.
+In this instance, DCS will display any A4-E-C units as default-livery Su-27s, and players without the module cannot take control of unit, just as if they did not own any other DCS module in a multiplayer mission.

 ### Q: Are there any plans to do other variants or later models of the A-4?

-**No**.
-There are no plans nor keen interest to pursue this, especially since there is a lot left to add and improve one with our beloved A-4E-C. Additionally, the advanced avionics in later models would not be able to be completed in a satisfying manner.
+**No**, there are no plans nor keen interest to pursue this, especially since there is a lot left to add and improve one with our beloved A-4E-C. Additionally, the advanced avionics in later models would not be able to be completed in a satisfying manner.

 ### Q: Are there any plans to make the module official, obtain the Eagle Dynamics SDK, or make the module a part of the default DCS install package?

-**No**. the A-4E-C will continue on as a free and open-source resource you and your friends can download and install to enjoy.
+**No**, the A-4E-C will continue on as a free and open-source resource you and your friends can download and install to enjoy.

 ### Q: Why doesn't the A-4E-C work with my favorite mission or multiplayer scripting system?